Smells Like Teen Spirit (The Vampire Diaries): Plot

 Elena (Nina Dobrev) starts training with Alaric (Matt Davis) to be able to protect herself from vampires, while Rebekah (Claire Holt) moves in with Stefan Salvatore (Paul Wesley) and Damon (Ian Somerhalder) as Klaus (Joseph Morgan) left the town and left her behind.

-Damon, Elena, Caroline (Candice Accola) and Alaric try to find a way to capture Stefan Salvatore, and Tyler (Michael Trevino) joins them.
+Damon, Elena, Caroline (Candice Accola) and Alaric try to find a way to capture Stefan, and Tyler (Michael Trevino) joins them.
 When he hears what they are planning to do he does not agree as it is not in Klaus’ interest.
 Damon realizes that Tyler is sired to Klaus and he knocks him down so he will not destroy their plan.
 Caroline takes Tyler home while the rest continue with their plan.

 Matt (Zach Roerig) keeps seeing Vicki (Kayla Ewell) who tries to convince him to do a spell ritual to bring her back.
 Jeremy (Steven R. McQueen) sees Matt talking alone and he realizes that he still sees Vicki.
 Anna (Malese Jow) tells Jeremy that Matt should not listen to Vicki and not bring her back because something bad will happen.
 Jeremy informs Bonnie (Kat Graham) about it and Bonnie tries to find Matt before he tries to do the ritual.

 Meanwhile, Matt completes the ritual while Vicki guides him on what to do.
 They are both happy that the ritual has worked, but Vicki reveals that she had a deal with the witch from the other side to kill Elena on her return, as Elena is the key for Klaus to create more hybrids.
 Matt tries to stop Vicki but without success, so he calls Bonnie to tell her what he did.
 Bonnie finds him and they try to reverse the spell so Vicki can go back to the other side.

 At the bonfire party, Elena pretends to be drunk to fool Stefan while Damon keeps Rebekah occupied.
 Elena manages to lead Stefan away from the others and Alaric shoots him with vervain.
 They put him in the car and try to leave, but Vicki sets the car on fire with Elena and Stefan trapped inside.
 Alaric manages to get Elena out, then Elena helps Stefan get out before the car explodes.
 Bonnie manages to send Vicki back before she does anything else.

 Meanwhile, Katherine tries to wake Mikael (Sebastian Roché).
 She manages to do it and she asks him if he really knows how to kill Klaus.
 Mikael says that he does, that he will kill Klaus and asks Katherine to unchain him.
 When she does, Mikael tells her that he does not feed on human blood; when she asks what he feeds on, he grabs her and begins feeding on her.

 The episode ends with Jeremy and Anna realizing that they now can feel each other’s touch, while Mason Lockwood appears at the Salvatore house and hits Damon.